guardian/recommendations/AWS.md

 * Avoid using the default VPC.
 * Make sure the teams consider whether the account will need to be allocated a block of our IP address space to support peering.
 * If it is likely that AWS resources will need to communicate with our on-prem infrastructure, then contact the networking team to request a CIDR allocation for the VPC.
 * Security of the VPC and security groups must be considered.
-Limit the inbound traffic to known Guardian or trusted IP ranges.
-Use SSM-Scala to securely connect to your instances instead of opening SSH ports.
+See [here](https://github.com/guardian/recommendations/blob/main/security.md#vpc--security-groups) for details.

 ELB